TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/009 1-1 relationships.md

 }
 ```
 The DbSet<T> defines a table of the type T. Or Book, and PriceOffer.
-You can define the sets as normal properties: `public DbSet<Book> Books { get; set; }`, but I don't get a null warning, when I do the above.\
+You can define the sets as normal properties: `public DbSet<Book> Books { get; set; }`, but I don't get a null warning, when I do the above.

-It says that when accessing Books, we get the Set<Book>() method, which is just a generic way to access a DbSet, defined on the DbContext class.
+It says that when accessing Books, we call the Set<Book>() method, which is just a generic way to access a DbSet, defined on the DbContext class.

 ### Create a migration